-Availability of Pre-Experimental Data.
-As in standard power calculations, preexperimental data provide essential information for our procedure.
-The availability of such data is very common, ranging from census data sets and other household surveys to studies that were conducted in a similar context as the RCT we are planning to implement.
-In addition, if no such data set is available, one may consider running a pilot project that collects pre-experimental data.
+As in standard power calculations, pre-experimental data provide essential information for our procedure.
+The availability of such data is commonly available very high, ranging from census datasets and other household surveys to studies that were conducted in a similar context to the RCT we are planning to implement.
+In addition, if no such dataset is available, one may consider running a pilot project that collects pre-experimental data.
 We recognize that in some cases it might be difficult to have the required information readily available.
-However, this is a problem that affects any attempt to a data-driven design of surveys, including standard power calculations.
+However, this is a problem that affects any attempt at a data-driven design of surveys, including standard power calculations.
 Even when pre-experimental data are imperfect, such calculations provide a valuable guide to survey design, as long as the available pre-experimental data are not very different from the ideal data.
 In particular, our procedure only requires second moments of the pre-experimental variables to be similar to those in the population of interest.